Sokkeldirektoratet

 Density and calorific value

-Calorific value and density shall be calculated from the measured average gas composition of LNG loaded onto ships or tanker trucks.
-Calculations shall be based on recognised methods and equations of state.
+Calorific values and densities shall be calculated from measured average gas compositions of LNG loaded onto ships or tanker trucks.
+The calculations shall be based on recognised methods and equations of state.

 Section 61.